emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 Dual-booting would be easiest, but I stopped doing it in the first place because I found it annoying to reboot into a different operating system whenever I wanted to use a different application.
-The Wine route didn't sound very appealing, and I got [nerd-sniped](https://xkcd.com/356/) by the potential of GPU passthrough.
+The Wine route didn't sound appealing, and I got [nerd-sniped](https://xkcd.com/356/) by the potential of GPU passthrough.

 ## Setting up the virtual machine

 While most posts on this topic start by setting up GPU passthrough first and the VM second, I started by setting up the VM first.
-I was hoping that I could get by with a basic VM with no passthrough at first.
+I was hoping that I could get by with a basic VM with no passthrough.
 Skyrim's an old game, and I remember running it 10 years ago on a weak laptop with integrated graphics.
 Perhaps a VM on modern hardware would be enough!

 Setting up a VM isn't too difficult on NixOS, but it helps to understand how it works.
 Linux virtualization has many moving parts, so here's a high-level